 - Clinical coordinators who help patients understand healthcare and provide guidance to the most appropriate clinical and social services for them

-- Community care teams, including nurses and licensed social workers, who help patients with social services in their homes
+- Community care teams, including nurses and licensed social workers, who help patients with social services in their homes and local communities

 - Data surveillance and analytics.
 This infrastructure is imperative in tracking quality measures and metrics not only required by Medicare but also health insurance providers

 - Patient feedback systems, patient representatives attending the Beacon Health monthly Population Health Conference, and advisory group gatherings for parents and providers